From Musqueam to China: documentary tells story of Chinese-Indigenous family reconnecting

 In 2013, the elderly Grant siblings had an intercontinental family reunion.

 The four brothers and sisters, from Musqueam First Nation in Vancouver, travelled to China that year to meet their father's side of the family and visit his ancestral home for the first time.

-Their story was captured by director Alejandro Yoshizawa in the documentary All Our Father's Relations, which is screening at SFU's Goldcorp Centre for the Arts on Saturday.
+Their story was captured by director Alejandro Yoshizawa in the Absolutely Canadian documentary All Our Father's Relations, available on CBC Gem.

-"It was personally fascinating to see how they had to navigate their upbringing and their identities," Yoshizawa told On The Coast host Stephen Quinn.
+"It was personally fascinating to see how they had to navigate their upbringing and their identities," said Yoshizawa.

 "Ultimately, it's a family story, and seeing how they negotiate not only Canadian legislation, prejudice, but also their own relationship with their mother and father.
 I think it speaks to a lot of people."